 A Sad Tale of ‘Recapping’

-My customer, Simon, purchased the pair of Accuphase M-60 power amps and enjoyed them for a while, before deciding to have them ‘refreshed’.
+My customer purchased this pair of Accuphase M-60 power amplifiers and enjoyed them for a while, before deciding to have them ‘refreshed’.
 This approach is very sensible and spending money on a superb pair of amplifiers like this is a no-brainer.

-When I first inspected these M-60’s, it was immediately obvious that this repairer should not be working on hi-fi gear.
-In fact, I knew this because I’ve repaired other stuff that he’s worked on, but this guy should really stick to guitar amps or possibly find a different profession altogether as he is incapable of executing the technical work necessary on complex equipment like the Accuphase M-60.
+When I first inspected these M-60’s, it was obvious that this repairer should not be working on hi-fi gear.
+I knew this because I’ve repaired other stuff that he’s worked on, but this guy should really stick to guitar amps or possibly find a different profession altogether as he is incapable of executing the technical work necessary on complex equipment like the Accuphase M-60.
 Sorry, but that’s the truth.

 Anyway, the repairer decided both M-60’s needed a ‘recap’.
-Recapping seems to be all the rage right now, because some seem to think that it will fix any problem which is of course far from reality.
+Recapping seems to be all the rage right now because some seem to think that it will fix any problem which is of course far from reality.
 An amplifier or anything else must be assessed from a technically informed perspective and each piece given the attention it needs.
-Whilst recapping is in vogue, the average guy reading about this on a forum doesn’t have the technical knowledge, equipment or experience needed to determine if recapping is required, let alone how to do it correctly.
+Whilst recapping is in vogue, the average punter doesn’t have the technical knowledge, equipment or experience needed to determine if recapping is required, let alone how to do it correctly.
 There is also a lot more to consider beyond the state of the capacitors.

 Trying to fathom the thinking here isn’t easy.
-Imagine you own a car, with four premium tyres with lots of life left on them, and you take it in for a service.
-When you get the car back, you discover that the mechanic removed the expensive tyres with plenty of life left, and replaced them with cheap, shitty Chinese tyres, because they are ‘new’.
+Imagine you own a car, with four premium tyres with lots of life left on them.
+You take it in for a service.
+When you get the car back, you discover they removed the expensive tyres with plenty of life left and replaced them with cheap new Chinese ones.
 Happy?
 I think not.

 At this point I know what you’re thinking: “Mike – how do you know the original capacitors were good?”
 Good question.
 My customer was smart enough to ask for all the removed parts and he kept them.
-He brought them to me when I repaired and restored his amplifiers.
+He brought them to me when I repaired his amplifiers.
 I tested them, all were perfect.